wareya/Nostalgiac-Blues/readme.md

 A 3d twin stick shooter made in Godot 3.4, starring Alice from the Touhou Project.

+Alice jumps around on giant mushrooms for a while while ruthlessly slaughtering bakebakes.

 # Credits

 Wareya: Almost everything